andmos/ReadingList-Data/BookNotes/How.To.Avoid.A.Climate.Disaster.md

 - Yet even if these approaches are successful, they won’t give us 100 percent carbon-free cement.
 For the foreseeable future, we’ll have to count on carbon capture and—if it becomes practical—direct air capture to grab the carbon emitted when we make cement.

-- HOW WE GROW THINGS 19 percent of 51 billion tons a year
+- How we grow things: 19 percent of 51 billion tons a year

 - Raising animals for food is a major contributor of greenhouse gas emissions; it ranks as the highest contributor in the sector that experts call “agriculture, forestry, and other land use,” which in turn covers a huge range of human activity, from raising animals and growing crops to harvesting trees.